 Studies show that many children watch more television than the American Academy of Pediatrics (AAP) recommends.
-The group recommends no TV for children under 2, fewer than 2 hours per day for older children.
+The group recommends no TV for children under 2, and fewer than 2 hours per day for older children.

-- Encourage alternative activities, especially physical activity.
+- Encourage other activities, especially physical activity.

 - Read to -- and with -- your children.